 By default, your Higher Logic Vanilla community uses the Open Sans font due to its legibility across multiple displays and devices.
-You can change your community's default font in Theme Editor, where you can either:
+When editing a theme, however, you can change its font in Theme Editor, where you can either:

 Notes on custom fonts